-Longeing can be done as free longeing in a round pen, or long-line longeing on a 25-30 ft lead line.
-Short lines of 16 ft are safer for either handlers or horses that do not have much experience in longeing.
-Halters or a longeing cavesson can be used to attach a long line to.
-However, attaching to rings on the side of a cavesson will prevent the option of having the horse change directions without reattachment of the long line.
-This is undesirable.
-Only midline rings should be used.
-It is also preferable to use a longe line without a metal clip as these will tap the horse's face or bump its jaw during longeing distracting or irritating it.
-Tying a longe line with a double sheetbend is better.
-Longeing should not be performed for more than 20 minutes, and should be less than 20 minutes, if the horse is under 3-years-old.
+Longeing should not be used to physically exhaust the horse.
+Splint boots, brushing boots, or leg wraps should be used on horses when they are longed to protect their legs during sudden turns.
+Longeing can be done as free longeing in a round pen, or long line longeing on a 25-30 ft lead line.
+Short lines of 15 ft are safer for either handlers or horses that do not have much experience in longeing.
+Longeing should not be performed for more than 20 minutes, if the horse is under 3-years-old.
 Round pens for free longeing should be 40-50 ft in diameter.
 If used for mounted training, round pens should be at least 60 ft in diameter.
 The pen gate should only open to the inside and abut the post gate to prevent it from accidentally opening if the horse bumps it.
 Solid walls, 6 to 8 ft high that slant outward are much safer for the horse than modular steel pipe pens.
 Solid walls also eliminate visual distractions during training.
 However, because of all the openings between horizontal rails, modular steel pipe pens facilitate emergency escapes by the handler if attacked by an dominance aggressive horse.

 Horses should be allowed 20 minutes alone in a round pen to acclimate to the surroundings before free longeing begins.

-When line longeing, the handler should point the direction for the horse to go with the hand holding the lead line and reinforce command by raising a whip or flag on a stick in the other hand.
-To move the horse to the handler's left (counter clockwise), the lead line is held in the left hand, the left hand is raised to the 10 o'clock position, while a whip or flag is held in the right hand.
-If the horse is reluctant to move, the handler should raise the whip or flag with his right hand.
-If this is insufficient to get the horse to move, the handler can escalate the pressure to move by slapping the whip on the ground.
-The whip is also used to psychologically push the horse away from the handler if it gets too close while circling by pointing toward the horse=s near shoulder.
-The lead line and whip must be switched if the direction of movement is changed to the handler's right (counter clockwise circles).
+When line longeing, the handler should point the direction for the horse to go with the hand holding the lead line and reinforce command by raising a whip in the other hand.
+To move the horse to the handler's left (counter-clockwise), the lead line is held in the left hand, the left hand is raised to the 10 o'clock position, while a whip is held in the right hand.
+If the horse is reluctant to move, the handler should raise the whip with his right hand.
+If raising the whip is insufficient to get the horse to move, the handler can escalate the pressure to move by slapping the whip on the ground.
+The whip is also used to psychologically push the horse away from the handler if it gets too close while circling by pointing toward the horse's near shoulder.
+The lead line and whip must be switched if the direction of movement is changed to the handler's right (clockwise circles).
+The handler must be careful to avoid coiling the lead line around his hand or arm or letting it get wrapped around one of his legs.